NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 ### C. The Class Models

-The `BestMovies`, `BestTV`, and `RecentlyAdded` classes all share the same functionality except methods related to their storage array `@@all`, the section number they pass to the Scraper, and the title heading of the list of scraped movies/television they display after the Main Menu.
+The `BestMovies`, `BestTV`, and `RecentlyAdded` classes share identical functionality except for their storage array `@@all`, the section number they pass to the Scraper, and the heading displayed when they list recommendations.

 Therefore, they all inherit from a `Show` class which details the attributes and methods shared by all three class models.